viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 Your apps would be run like this
 <img src="2.png">

 This process may not really good, but most of all is to make it work first, optimize it later.
-Dockerdize things make deployment process not being the hell of installation jobs anymore.
+Dockerdize things make deployment process would not being the hell of installation jobs anymore.

 If my process has any problem please comment for me.
 Thanks in advance.